 Built-in storage for clothes and toys is also a great solution.
-Storage usually take up most of the space in a room with slanted walls because the tall furniture often has to be placed against a straight wall.
-The advantage of built-in storage solutions is that you can utilize the odd and difficult to use space underneath the slanted walls and leave room for shelves, decoration and floor space.
+Storage usually takes up most of the space in a room with slanted walls because the tall furniture often has to be placed against a straight wall.
+The advantage of built-in storage solutions is that you can utilize the odd-and-difficult-to-use space underneath the slanted walls and leave room for shelves, decoration and floor space.

-Top 5 advice for decorating a small room
+Top 5 advice for decorating a small kids' room

-Use multifunctional pieces of furniture.
-They save a lot of space because you get more functions out of them.
+Use multifunctional furniture.
+It saves a lot of space because you get more functions out of them.

 Spend time finding the right storage solutions.
 Mess in a small room can make it seem even smaller.

-Use the height of the room for storage or tall beds to create more floor space to play on.
+Use the height of the room for storage or high beds to create more floor space to play on.

-Paint the walls of the room in bright colors that can open up a small room.
+Paint the walls of the room in light colors that can open up a small room.